michaelkamprath/multi-service-rtmp-broadcaster/README.md

   ]
 }
 ```
-Note that as long as the `name` elements are different, you can have more than one destination pushing to the same `platform` each with different `streamKey` values.
+Note that as long as the `name` elements are different, you can have more than one destination pushing to the same `platform`, each with different `streamKey` values.

 If you would like to capture a recording of the stream sent to the ingest endpoint, bind a local directory on your host to the `/var/www/html/recordings/` file path within the Docker image when launching the Docker container.
+You can also see statistics about the various streams this server is pushing by visiting this web page: `http://__docker_host_IP_address__/stat`.

 Once the Docker image is running, set up your stream software with the following parameters: